philippinespire/database_albatross_recollections/db_files/sampling_sites_sheets/README.md

 * site_id: a three letter site ID
 * species_id: a three letter species ID
 * site_name: long species name
-* barangay_name: name of the barangay (if available)
+* barangay: name of the barangay (if available)
-* local_government_unit_name: name of the Local Government Unit
+* local_government_unit: name of the Local Government Unit
-* province_name: name of the province
+* province: name of the province
 * region: there are 13 options
 * island_group: Luzon, Visayas, or Mindanao
 * lat: latitude, in decimal degrees north
 * lon: longitude, in decimal degrees east